City Ordinance Section 20-122

 What Happens if You Don’t Demand a Preliminary or Final Hearing

-If you don’t demand either a preliminary hearing or a final hearing, then you can still reclaim your vehicle, but you must still pay an administrative fee of $500.00 to the St. Petersburg Police Department Information Desk.
+If you don’t demand a preliminary or final hearing, you can still reclaim your vehicle, but you must pay an administrative fee of $500.00 to the St. Petersburg Police Department Information Desk.

-After you make the $500 payment, you will receive written documentation that is required for the release of the vehicle at the impound lot.
+After you make the $500 payment, you will receive the written documentation required to release the vehicle at the impound lot.
 You must then pay the towing and storage charges to the towing company.

-If you pay the administrative fee and the towing and storage charges without requesting either the preliminary hearing or the final hearing, then you waive any hearing on the matter.
+If you pay the administrative fee and the towing and storage charges without requesting either the preliminary or final hearing, you waive any hearing on the matter.